-We thank Kou Murayama for helpful comments and Brenna McCarty, Cassia Ng, Kelly Patapoff, Sukhman Bassi, and Alexis Baird for help with data collection.
+The authors thank Kou Murayama for helpful comments, and Brenna McCarty, Cassia Ng, Kelly Patapoff, Sukhman Bassi, and Alexis Baird for help with data collection.
+This work was supported by the NIH National Institute on Aging, Award R01AG044335 (to A. Castel).